I Was a Communist for the FBI: Production

 The film was succeeded by a radio series also titled I Was a Communist for the FBI, starring Dana Andrews, that consisted of 78 episodes and aired on more than 600 stations in the United States from March 30, 1952, to September 20, 1953.
-The radio program was made without the cooperation of the FBI but it exposed the great danger that communism presented to the country.
+The radio program was made without the cooperation of the FBI, reflecting public fear of the Communist Party during the Red Scare.

 Reception

 In a contemporary review for The New York Times, critic Bosley Crowther wrote: "[T]he writing, the acting and the direction of this film are in a taut style of 'thriller' fiction that the perceptive will recognize. ....
 Frank Lovejoy, who muscularly plays the title role, is a model of tight and efficient resolution, ingenuity and spunk."

 Variety wrote: "[S]cripter Crane Wilbur has fashioned an exciting film.
 Direction of Gordon Douglas plays up suspense and pace strongly, and the cast, headed by Frank Lovejoy in the title role, punches over the expose of the Communist menace."

 According to Warner Bros. records, the film earned $1,319,000 in the U.S. and $440,000 elsewhere.